International Mercantile Marine Company: Founding of the company

 As the shipping industry prospered in the late 19th century, some sought to create a trust that would monopolize U.S. shipping companies.
 However, all negotiations in this regard in the 1890s fell short.
-The intervention of John Pierpont Morgan, one of the richest men in the world, would change that.
+The intervention of John Pierpont Morgan, one of the richest men in the world, changed that.

 The Atlantic Transport Line, owned by Bernard N. Baker and having both passenger and cargo ships, competed intensely with British and other shipping companies.
 Baker tried to sell his company to John Ellerman, chairman of the cargo-carrying Leyland Line, who had tried unsuccessfully to take possession of the Cunard Line and HAPAG, two powerful European companies.
 Negotiations between Baker and Ellerman, advanced but ultimately fell through.

 Meanwhile, J. P. Morgan had already concluded agreements with Clement Griscom, president of the International Navigation Company, which operated the Red Star Line and the American Line.
 Finally, in December 1900, after six months of negotiations, the Atlantic Transport Line joined INC.

 Subsequently, Baker, J. P. Morgan, and Simon Bettle Jr. (representative of the INC) negotiated with Ellerman, this time with a view to redeem his property.
 There would be two companies that would join the trust.
 The name of one of them was revealed in April 1901: the Leyland Line.
 The second turned out to be the prestigious White Star Line, bought by Morgan's team, after long negotiations, in April 1902.
 On 1 October 1902, JP Morgan & Co. announced the founding of the International Mercantile Marine Company, more commonly called IMM.
 (Constituent elements of IMM, including INC (chartered in 1871), had however been operating for many years already.)
 IMM was incorporated in New Jersey.